heidelberg-hepml/lgatr/docs/source/symmetry_breaking.rst

 In LHC simulations, full Lorentz symmetry is only present in the first steps of the simulation workflow, where no detector or reconstruction effects are applied.
-Once detector simulation and reconstruction (e.g. jet algorithms) are applied, Lorentz symmetry is typically broken in two ways
+Once detector simulation and reconstruction (e.g. jet algorithms) are applied, Lorentz symmetry is typically broken in two ways:

-- Several effects break the full Lorentz symmetry :math:`SO(3)` down to the subgroup of rotations :math:`SO(3)`.
-Examples include the detector symmetry, which is not invariant under boosts, and jet reconstruction algorithms which typically use the transverse momentum $p_T$, which is only invariant under :math:`SO(2)` rotations around the beam axis.
+- Several effects break the full Lorentz symmetry :math:`SO(1,3)` down to the subgroup of rotations :math:`SO(3)`.
+Examples include the detector symmetry, which is not invariant under boosts, and jet reconstruction algorithms which typically use the transverse momentum :math:`p_T`, which is only invariant under :math:`SO(2)` rotations around the beam axis.
 - The detector geometry singles out the proton beam direction as a preferred spatial axis, breaking the :math:`SO(3)` rotation symmetry down to :math:`SO(2)` rotations around the beam axis.